 Without that, the evidence is not just weak.
 It is difficult to defend under audit.

 This is where self-custodied assets become usable inside regulated financial processes: not by pretending the wallet is a regulated entity, but by creating evidence strong enough for regulated teams to rely on.
+For teams that need this evidence operationally, the practical destination is usually crypto wallet verification for institutions, not custody.

 Stronger compliance does not require: